Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Block operator matrices

 \end{enumerate} \end{assumption} With this assumption one sets

 compare \cite[Equation (2.2.3)]{Tretter}, and

 The operator $\A$ is called \emph{diagonally dominant} if Assumption~\ref{ass:standing} holds.
-Here, compared to \cite[Definition 2.2.1]{Tretter}, closedness of $A$ and $D$ is assumed for simplicity instead of closablility, see also \cite[Assumption 2.2]{Nag89} for a similar definition including closedness of $\A$.
+Here, compared to \cite[Definition 2.2.1]{Tretter}, closedness of $A$ and $D$ is assumed for simplicity instead of closability, see also \cite[Assumption 2.2]{Nag89} for a similar definition including closedness of $\A$.
 For $\A$ diagonally dominant we also write $\A = \diag + \B$, where

-A diagonally dominant $\A$ is then a relatively bounded perturbation of the diagonal part $\diag$.
+A diagonally dominant $\A$ is then obtained from the diagonal part $\diag$ by the relatively bounded perturbation $\B$.
 In particular its domain is already determined by the diagonal part $\diag$ which determines the ``degree of unboundedness'' of $\A$ as formulated in \cite[Assumption 2.2 f.]{Nag89}.

 \begin{remark}[Boundedness of $B(\lambda-D)^{-1}$ and $C(\lambda-A)^{-1}$] By Assumption~\ref{ass:standing}

 is bounded, since for all $y\in X_2$